EASTER

 normal to oily skin types

 .
-Due to its intense properties, it is not recommended for dry and sensitive skin, and even in the case of oily skin, it should be used no more than once a week and it is recommended to moisturise the skin sufficiently after use.
+In view of its intensive properties, we do not recommend it for dry and sensitive skin, and even in the case of oily skin it should be used at most once a week, and after its use it is recommended to sufficiently hydrate the skin.

-As well as face masks, you can also use the clay to make a body mask.
-The process is identical, except that you will need significantly larger quantities of ingredients to prepare it.
+Just like facial masks, you can also create a body mask from clays.
+The procedure is identical, except that for its preparation you will need significantly larger quantities of ingredients.

-are basically formed by further weathering of bentonite
+are formed essentially by further weathering of bentonite

 yellow